mumbleskates/bilrost/README.md

 ## What Bilrost and the library won't do

-TODO: expand

-* the (current lack of) ecosystem compared to protobuf
-    * no reflection yet
-    * no DSL for specifying schemas yet
-    * no support across other languages yet
-    * no text format (use `Debug`)
-    * no RPC integrations (yet!)

 Bilrost does *not* have a robust reflection ecosystem.
 It does not (yet) have an intermediate schema language like protobuf does, nor implementations for very many languages, nor RPC framework support, nor an independent validation framework.
 These things are possible, they just don't exist yet.

 This library also does not have support for encoding/decoding its message types to and from JSON or other readable text formats.
 However, because it supports deriving Bilrost encoding implementations from existing structs, it is possible (and recommended) to use other, preexisting tools to do this. `Debug` can also be derived for a `bilrost` message type, as can other encodings that similarly